Skip to content

 Why are correlations slow?

-Correlation computation is O(p²) where p = number of numeric columns.
+Correlation computation is O(p²) where p is the number of numeric columns.
+For datasets with many numeric columns, either disable correlations or increase corr_threshold to reduce the number reported.

 Are the statistics exact or approximate?

-Top-k (Misra-Gries): - Guaranteed to find all items with frequency > n/k - Frequency estimates within ±n/k
+• Top-k values — Misra-Gries, guaranteed to find all items with frequency > n/k

 What algorithms does PySuricata use?